Qailertetang

 Qailertetang is an Inuit goddess who cares for animals, fishers, and hunters and who controls the weather.
-She dwells with her companion Sedna at the bottom of the sea, in the company of seals, whales, and other sea creatures.
+She dwells with her companion Sedna at the bottom of the sea in the company of seals, whales, and other sea creatures.
 Qailertetang is depicted as a "large woman of very heavy limbs".
-In rituals, she is served by a two-spirit male shaman "dressed in a woman's costume and wearing a mask made of seal-skin".
+Before hunts, she, along with Sedna, are served by shamans on behalf of the rest of the tribe in rituals designed to ensure success in said hunts as coastal Inuit groups' diets mostly consist of sea animals.